 > Do I need to purchase a ticket as a work trade crew member?

-Confirmed work trade crew members (folks who have been accepted to a crew) do NOT need to purchase their ADULT WEEKEND ticket.
+Confirmed work trade crew members (folks who have been accepted to a crew) do NOT need to purchase a ticket.
 On behalf of Creative Neighborhoods, your ticket will be issued to you via Pickathon's ticketing system once you accept your assigned shifts.
 You will receive and be instructed how to accept your shifts via email once your crew chief schedules you.
 Please do not purchase a weekend ticket if you intend to participate in the work trade program as all purchased tickets are non-refundable.

 > Do I have to pay a deposit to apply?